 The drivers faced many challenges on the road, all of equal notability.
 Food was scarce, restaurants had shut down, grocery stores where low on food and the lines were long and unbearable.
 While hotels were open, they eliminated their breakfast bars, which are a staple on the road when under pressure of time.
 The empty streets of the towns and cities were eerie and dystopian.
 People wearing masks and avoiding any bit of closeness made life on the road even more lonely than usual.
 Staying ‘sanitized’ was a constant thought and threat.
 Jefferson thought of his 3 children each time he sanitized his truck, his hotel room, his hands.
 He knew there was no such thing as too much . . . .
 Marc knew he would be quarantined when he got home no matter what.
 He still kept sanitizing, as did Mike and Matt.

 We minimized travel and contact with other people as best we could.
 There was one flight taken by Marc from Denver to Asheville.
 He was armed with hand sanitizer and masks and only encountered 15 people on the 737 that was his carriage.
-He then drove the Midwest route in one of our company trucks which now sits outside his home in Colorado waiting to be put back in service.
+He then drove the Midwest route in one of our company trucks which now sits outside his home in Colorado waiting to be put back into service.
 Jefferson picked up a rental truck in his hometown of Elizabeth, New Jersey, drove to Asheville, picked up the bikes and drove the North East route to return home.
 Mike and Matt live in Asheville where they rented trucks, then drove loops for the Texas route and the South East route respectively.

 Since the return of the final IRONMAN® 70.3® Puerto Rico bike in March, we have been working on a constantly evolving race calendar, answering the few emails and phone calls that come through, and all around preparing for a very busy late summer/fall season.
 Our furloughed employees have been receiving unemployment insurance and waiting to hear from us when the time is right.
 We can’t wait to contact them with the news we’re getting back to work.